maxgreb/StarWars-Glyph-Icons/README.md

 ###Installation
  * Download
  * Copy the entire starwars-glyphicons directory into your project.
- * In the `&lt;head&gt;` of your html, reference the location to your starwars-glyphicons.css.
+ * In the `<head>` of your html, reference the location to your starwars-glyphicons.css.

  		```
 		<link rel="stylesheet" href="path/to/starwars-glyphicons/css/starwars-glyphicons.css">
 		```

  * Use:

  		```<i class="swg swg-darthvader"></i>```

 ## License
 Based on Font Awesome 4.7, used SF Distant Galaxy Symbols, Sensible World.